ak--47/dwh-mixpanel/README.md

 ##### mappings
 an object `{}` containing a map of columns headers to mixpanel property keys.

-providing mappings is not a tedious task; mixpanel is a schemaless tool for semi-structred data, so any column not explicitly mapped which is present in the table will become an event/user property key and value.
+providing mappings is not a tedious task; mixpanel is a schemaless tool for semi-structured data, so any column not explicitly mapped which is present in the table will become an event/user property key and value.

 the fields you will provide mappings for depend on the type of data you're importing: